Jay-Shembekar/Feature_Engineering_Python/README.md

 1. Types of Missing Values
 2. Handling Missing Values -
-  1. Deleting data with missing values
+  a.
+Deleting data with missing values

 (WIP)